 Appreciate the importance of marketing…

 When promoting your business, marketing is an obvious activity that will come into play.
 However, the key to successful marketing lies within your strategy.
 Your marketing strategy must focus on your customers and their needs and not just what you have to offer them.
 Take the time to learn about your customers, their needs and the needs they don’t even know they need yet.
 From this you can begin to promote your business and show them why you are the one that can offer the best solution.

 Data is your best friend when developing a marketing strategy.
 According to RealBusiness, 87% of marketers still consider data to be their organisation’s most underused asset.
 Rather than make assumptions about your target audience, use as much data you can get your hands on to make informed decisions.
 By utilising data, you can achieve the right balance between promoting your business and coming across as pushy.

 …but don’t forget the importance of learning

 However, marketing can only go so far in promoting your business.
 Remember that marketing isn’t the only way your business can be promoted.
 Your sales staff represent your business day-in and day-out, to existing and potential new clients, so they play a huge role when it comes to promoting your business.
-At Frosch Learning, we believe changing behaviour increases sales performance.
+At Impel Dynamic, we believe changing behaviour increases sales performance.
 Therefore, make the most of your sales through learning what works well and what doesn’t work so well to help your team to develop and better promote your business.